jarethk/advent2023/js/Day19/journal.md

 Part 1 - interpreted operational evaluation.
 There might be faster ways, but other than a few typos and forgetting some parseInt statements this one wasn't too bad.

+Part 2 - this one took a bit to think through.
+At first I was thinking to collapse the functions to make them run faster, but that would be too many permutations even if it is fast.
+Instead, if we can figure out the valid ranges for each x-m-a-s in each branch that leads to an A, we can multiply them together for the solution.
+It took a couple passes to find the right way to keep track of the x-m-a-s min/max ranges in each branch, but we end up running very fast.